 Climate change will affect the world, especially the “darker lands” so why is there such a whitewashing visually at the protests?

-In an interview with young activist Akhera, who have protested in various socio-political issues.
-From changing the education system, black lives matter and the rights for immigrants.
+In an interview with young activist Akhera, who has protested in various socio-political issues, such as: changing the education system, black lives matter and immigrant rights.

-“I agree with the protests and its necessary to have resistance visible in the public eye, government and poses an imminent threat which threats the economy or violence.
+Akhera Williams, 19, student said: “I agree with the protests and its necessary to have resistance visible in the public eye, government and it poses an imminent threat to the economy.
 The public disruption is needed.